 What if buying new became the exception?

-The third cycle of the Brussels Region’s Citizens’ Assembly for the Climate focuses on the sharing and collaborative economy.
-On this occasion, we spoke to Cécile Riffont, from the Resources-Waste department, and Pietro Fragapane, from the Transition Economy department of Brussels Environment, to shed light on a model largely driven by local citizen initiatives.
+The third cycle of the Citizens’ Assembly for Climate in the Brussels Region focuses on the sharing and collaborative economy.
+On this occasion, we interviewed Cécile Riffont, from the Resources-Waste Department, and Pietro Fragapane, from the Transition Economy Department at Brussels Environment, to help us better understand this model, largely driven by local citizen initiatives.

-Missions Publiques: What is the sharing and collaborative economy about?
+Missions Publiques.
+What exactly is the sharing and collaborative economy?

-In Brussels, this approach is essential because the city faces major challenges in resource management, waste, and consumption.
-Today, there are over 1,500 volunteers and 440 employees engaged in these collaborative initiatives, which also create jobs (227 full-time equivalents).
-About 49% of the funding for these initiatives comes from public subsidies, while others operate on a mixed model combining memberships and self-financing.
+In Brussels, this approach is essential because the city faces major challenges related to resource management, waste, and consumption.
+Today, more than 1,500 volunteers and 440 employees are involved in these collaborative initiatives, which also generate employment (227 full-time equivalents).
+Around 49% of the funding for these collaborative initiatives comes from public subsidies, while others operate with a mixed model combining subscriptions and self-financing.

 "These initiatives show that it’s possible to adopt more responsible consumption habits without compromising our comfort or access to the items we need.